Creating a Fungible Token

 assert amount > 0, "Amount must be positive"

-assert balances[main_account, ctx.caller] >= amount, "Insufficient allowance"
+assert approvals[main_account, ctx.caller] >= amount, "Insufficient allowance"

 assert balances[main_account] >= amount, "Insufficient balance"

-balances[main_account, ctx.caller] -= amount
+approvals[main_account, ctx.caller] -= amount

 balances[main_account] -= amount